Skip to the content.

 3. Population Estimates Program (PEP).
 Each year, PEP publishes estimates of the population for the nation, states, counties, state/county equivalents, and Puerto Rico.
 It estimates the resident population for each year since the most recent decennial census by using measures of population change (i.,e. births, deaths and migration).
 The resident population includes all people currently residing in the United States.
 PEP estimates are used for federal funding allocations, as controls for major surveys including the Current Population Survey and the American Community Survey, for community development, to aid business planning, and as denominators for statistical rates.
 (Source: PEP Methodology Paper).

-5. International Data Base.
+4. International Data Base.
 The International Data Base (IDB) was developed to provide access to accurate and timely demographic measures for populations around the world.
 The database includes a comprehensive set of indicators, as produced by the U.S. Census Bureau since the 1960s.
 The IDB is updated on a regular basis to provide information needed for research, program planning, and policy-making decisions, in the U.S. and globally.
 (Source: International Data Base).

 Geographic Data

+The Geography program is central to the work of the Census Bureau.
+Statistics are normally reported for either the entire nation, or some specific geographic subdivision of the country.
 Most Americans can name the State, County and ZIP Code that they live in.
 But as the diagram below shows, the Census Bureau’s geographic hierarchy is much more complex than that!
-Census Geo (Source: Standard Hierarchy of Census Geographic Entities)
+Census Geo (Source: Standard Hierarchy of Census Geographic Entities) Note that most datasets provide data for only a subset of these geographies.
+For example:

 Data Dissemination